XAdanM/XAdamM.github.io/content/posts/avatar.md

 Lalani: See Bella, this is a sign that we have to save Bobert.
 We can't just go home.

-Bella: The only sign I believe in is the stop sign.
+Bella: (annoyed) The only sign I believe in is the stop sign.

-Mordekai: So where you kids from?
+Mordekai: (trying to sound friendly) So where you kids from?

 Billiam: St. Louis, Misery.